trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 ![e03fb76e.png](/images/fastai/e03fb76e.png)

 For dropout, we throw that away.
-At random, we **throw away some percentage of the activations** not the weights, not the parameters.
-Remember, there's **only two types of number in a neural net - parameters** also called weights (kind of) and **activations**.
-So we're going to throw away some activations.
+At random, we **throw away some percentage of the activations**.

+N.B. it doesn't zero the weights/parameters.
+(Remember, there's *only two types of layer in a neural net - parameters and activations*).

 We throw each one away with a probability `p`.
 A common value of `p` is 0.5.

 It means that no one activation can memorize some part of the input because that's what happens if we over fit.
 If we over fit, some part of the model is basically learning to recognize a particular image rather than a feature in general or a particular item.
+This forces the network to use more neurons to determine the outcome and so the network is more likely to learn the actual patterns in the data, rather than trying to short-circuit the problem by memorizing the data.

+During backpropagation, the gradients for the zeroed out neurons are also zero.

 Check out this quote from one of the creators, Geoffry Hinton: